Unformed legal roads (paper roads) Unformed legal roads (paper roads)

 Trees, crops and vegetation

 Unformed legal roads sometimes feature illegally planted trees, grown and managed by the occupiers or owners of adjoining forestry and horticultural land.
 Adjoining landholders have no legal right to ownership or occupation of the unformed legal road.
 As trees are affixed to the land, any trees on a road are owned by Auckland Council and are under the management and control of AT.
-Legally no trees may be planted on a road without the express permission of AT in accordance with section 357 of the Local Government Act 1974.
+Legally no trees may be planted on a road without the express permission of AT.

 The growing of trees can become a practical concern if the tree(s) unduly obstructs public access through the unformed legal road.